pingcap/docs-cn/sql/mysql-compatibility.md

 + Transaction

     When TiDB is in the execution of loading data, by default, a record with 20,000 rows of data is seen as a transaction for persistent storage.
 If a load data operation inserts more than 20,000 rows, it will be divided into multiple transactions to commit.
 If an error occurs in one transaction, this transaction in process will not be committed.
 However, transactions before that are committed successfully.
 In this case, a part of the load data operation is successfully inserted, and the rest of the data insertion fails.
 But MySQL treats a load data operation as a transaction, one error leads to the failure of the entire load data operation.

+### Default differences

+- Default character set: `latin1` in MySQL 5.7 (UTF-8 in MySQL 8.0), while `utf8mb4` in TiDB.
+- Default collation: `latin1_swedish_ci` in MySQL 5.7, while `binary` in TiDB.
+- Default value of `lower_case_table_names`:
+    - The default value in TiDB is 2 and currently TiDB only supports 2.
+    - The default value in MySQL:
+        - On Linux: 0
+        - On Windows: 1
+        - On macOS: 2